PaulDKim/CTF-notes/sqlmap.md

 * `--no-cast`: Prevents SQLMap from attempting data-type casting.
 * `--tamper`: Get around filtering mechanisms or WAF
   > --tamper=space2comment -> replaces spaces with comments to bypass spacing filtering
+* `--threads`: set the number of concurrent threads (requests) that SQLMap should use during testing.
+This can speed up the process of detecting SQL injection vulnerabilities by running multiple tests at the same time

 ## Gathering Data
 You can gather a lot of data through SQLMap and even specify what kind of data you're looking for: